pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 3) Navigate to the Azure portal at [https://portal.azure.com](https://portal.azure.com) and enter your login credentials.

-4) Once logged in, locate and select your resource group called **rg-spoke** where the hub vnet is deployed.
+4) Once logged in, locate and select your resource group called **rg-spoke** where the spoke vnet is deployed.

 5) Select your vnet called **Spoke_VNET**.